Rogdham/pyzstd/index.rst

     .. py:attribute:: as_prefix

-        Load the dictionary content to (de)compressor as a "prefix", by passing this attribute as `zstd_dict` argument: ``compress(dat, zstd_dict=zd.as_prefix)``
+        Load the dictionary content to compressor/decompressor as a "prefix", by passing this attribute as `zstd_dict` argument: ``compress(dat, zstd_dict=zd.as_prefix)``

         Prefix can be used for :ref:`patching engine<patching_engine>` scenario.

         #.
 Prefix is compatible with "long distance matching", while dictionary is not.
         #.
-Prefix only work for the first frame, then the (de)compressor will return to no prefix state.
+Prefix only work for the first frame, then the compressor/decompressor will return to no prefix state.
 This is different from dictionary that can be used for all subsequent frames.
         #.
 When decompressing, must use the same prefix as when compressing.
         #.
 Loading prefix to compressor is costly.
         #.
 Loading prefix to decompressor is not costly.